Ali246801232/CIEPaperFinder/README.md

 Before reporting an issue, please make sure that it is not related to the following known issues:

 - Specimen papers are not supported as their file format is too different from those of past papers.
-This is solvable and will probably be a feature in future version but, for now, you cannot download resources related to specimen papers.
+This is solvable and will probably be a feature in future version (if that ever happens) but, for now, you cannot download resources related to specimen papers.
 - Some subjects or resources are not supported.
 The website used to find and download files does not have papers uploaded for every subject and examination.
 As this is an issue with the website, if a subject or resource is missing, you will unfortunately have to spend time looking for a different source online yourself.
 - Some files exist on the website but can't be found.
 The website used has a defined naming convention for its files which is used to find them.
 However, some files don't follow this and, as a result, cannot be found.
 As this is an issue with the website, if you come across such a file, you will unfortunately have to spend time looking for it online yourself.